 When ordering, it should be borne in mind that cheap adapters of poor quality with a lens on bayonetf Nikon F spoil the picture significantly.
 Adapters without a lens reduce the maximum focusing range (due to the difference in focal lengths).
 Adapters with chips come across poor quality, exposure metering and focus confirmation on some Canon EOS models may suffer from this.

-The Pentacon Auto 2.8/135 lens loses contrast when shooting in backlight and side illumination.
-The lens is very sharp from open apertures, but draws hex flares in hips due to 6 petals. average price lens on the secondary market - 4000 rubles.
+Pentacon Auto 2.8/135 loses contrast when shooting in backlight and side light.
+The lens is very sharp wide open, but draws a hexagonal lens flare in hips due to 6 petals. average price lens on the secondary market - 4000 rubles.
 Personal impression is pleasant, if there is an opportunity to use - use it.